Different types of Genetic mutations

 - Extrachromosomal inheritance class 1: Introduction to maternal inheritance

-Chromosomal mutations may inherited in Mendelian fashion.
+Chromosomal mutations inherited in Mendelian fashion.
 It inherited to any of the offspring depending upon the type of inheritance.
-However, Cry du chat, down syndrome and patau syndrome are some of the common types of chromosomal disorders which do not follows Mendelian inheritance.
+However, Cry du chat syndrome, down syndrome and patau syndrome are some of the common types of chromosomal disorders which do not follows Mendelian inheritance.

 Mitochondrial DNA is inherited maternally, it is rarest among rare.
 Kearns- syre syndrome, Leigh syndrome and non-syndromic hearing loss are some of the mitochondrial disorders which arise due to the mutation in mtDNA.

-Deletion, duplication, translocation and inversion is a common type of mutations observed in mtDNA same as genomic DNA.
+Deletion, duplication, translocation and inversion are some of the common types of mutations observed in mtDNA same as genomic DNA.

-At the molecular level, single nucleotides to several hundred nucleotides are altered but at the chromosomal level large segment of the chromosome with one gene to many, are deleted or added.
-Depending upon the type of action, chromosomal mutations are categorized into addition, deletion, duplication, translocation, inversion, ring chromosome.
+At the molecular level, single nucleotide to several hundred nucleotides are altered but at the chromosomal level large segment of the chromosome with one gene to many, are deleted or added.
+Depending upon the type of action, chromosomal mutations are categorized into addition, deletion, duplication, translocation, inversion or ring chromosome.

 Addition: when some of the extra segment is added to a chromosome, is called as an addition.

-Deletion: when some segment of an entire chromosome is deleted and losses several genes, it is called as a deletion.
+Deletion: when some segment of an entire chromosome is deleted and loses several genes, it is called as a deletion.